deslee/DesM_CmsAPI/README.md

 An ultra-simple, Javascript CMS / framework that uses the MEAN stack ([mongodb], [nodejs], [angularjs], [expressjs]).
 The node server provides a [REST]ful API, while the Angular front-end interacts with the API.

-The goal is to create a micro CMS that will serve as a example and a learning tool for greenhorn web developers.
+The goal is to create a micro CMS that will serve as an example and a learning tool for greenhorn web developers.
 Even though the code / architecture is simple, the intention is to still provide a full featured content management system that can even be used for personal projects / small businesses.

 #### Jump to [installation](#installation).